sellorm/selectr/README.md

 There are many reasons why you might have multiple versions of R installed.
 Perhaps you need the old version for compliance or compatability, or perhaps you're just an experimenter.

-When you use multiple versions of R withing RStudio Server Pro, you specify them in a file called '/etc/rstudio/r-versions'.
+When you use multiple versions of R within RStudio Server Pro, you specify them in a file called '/etc/rstudio/r-versions'.

 selectR leverages this file (though you can use the file without installing RSP) to decide what your default R version will be.